How Professional Design Helped Me Through the Wild West of Indie Publishing

 Adam Bender's debut novel takes place in the Wild West.
 According to him, the landscape of self-publishing bears some similarities with that setting.
-In this article, he talks about how professional book cover and interior designers helped him successfully navigate this new territory.
+In this article, he talks about how professionals helped him design his book and successfully navigate this new territory.

 In my new novel, The Wanderer and the New West, a gunslinger goes it alone, fighting injustice in a near-future American West that fully protects the rights of armed citizens to stand their ground.
 Over the course of his adventure, however, the Wanderer learns the importance of allying himself with the right people.